 How can I make my needle felted flowers more attractive?

-Sew a few seed beads onto them – not too many and the key is to try to be random with the placement of the beads.
-Silk top inlaid into the felt also gives flowers a nice finish.
+Sew a few seed beads onto them – not too many and be random with the placement of the beads.